 9. Can Cause Allergic Reactions

 People who are allergic to peas or legumes might also develop similar allergies to licorice.
-Although it is mostly anecdotal evidence that we have in this aspect, it is better if susceptible individuals avoid licorice.
+Although there is limited evidence, these foods are in the same food family.
+Thus, it is better if susceptible individuals avoid licorice.

 No doubt, the root comes with benefits – but that doesn’t make it quite safe if taken in excess quantities for long periods.
 Keep the intake in control, and you are good to go.